 To be added to the bidders list

 To be added to the bidders list you must complete the pdf Bidders List Registration Form (413 KB) and the commodity class list by marking the commodity code number(s) of the supplies and/or services you can provide, and return them to the Purchasing Division.
-If a bidder does not respond to bid solicitations for a particular commodity code, they will be removed from that code of products or services.
+If a bidder is unable to be contacted via the bidders list information on file, they will be inactivated from the bidders list program until contact information is updated.
 If your information has changed, please submit a new registration form.

-Announcements requesting bids are emailed or faxed to vendors on the appropriate bid lists and posted at CIty Hall and on the Bid Opportunities webpage.
+Announcements requesting bids are emailed, faxed or sent through traditional mail to vendors on the appropriate bid lists and posted at City Hall and on the Bid Opportunities webpage.
 Notices may also be sent to Builder's Exchange or other plan houses for construction projects, as special circumstances require.
 The following methods are used to solicit bids:

 - Request for quotations (RFQ) : Informal written quotes that include price, terms of sale, and description of goods or services offered by a bidder.
 Bidders are encouraged to provide an immediate response to an RFQ since the period of time is short and awards are usually prompt.